Welcome to St John’s Church of England Primary School, Tisbury

 In our inclusive school, teaching and learning is structured creatively to ensure each child’s individual needs and interests are carefully considered and catered for, with a broad and balanced curriculum which enables them to flourish.
 We encourage children to think creatively and prepare them for the wider world.

-We are very pleased to announce that all of the staff within our school have now completed training in the ‘Thrive Approach’ which is a dynamic developmental way of working with children to promote emotional stability and wellbeing through play, discussion, drama and art.
+We are very pleased to announce that all of the staff within our school are trained in the ‘Thrive Approach’ which is a dynamic developmental way of working with children to promote emotional stability and wellbeing through play, discussion, drama, art and the great outdoors.
 In our school we provide opportunities for all children in our care to work on emotional regulation and emotional developmental needs to build resilience and resourcefulness.
 This may be within a class as a whole, a small group or 1:1 depending on the individual needs of the children or class.

 This is a whole school approach and therefore all children are involved, whether that is through the class objectives, small groups or one to one sessions.
-Mrs Dunkley is our qualified Thrive Practitioner and has delivered training to all staff and she works with children on a 1:1 basis.
-The TAs work with groups of children and every class has a class objective; the objectives vary based on a profiling toolkit of the children in the class and they range from aspects such as building resilience to learning how to be a good learner.
+Mrs Henderson is our qualified Thrive Practitioner for the school and she works closely with the teachers and TAs to ensure they can deliver sessions and work with individual children, small groups and on the class objective.
+The objectives vary based on a profiling toolkit of the children in the class and they range from aspects such as building resilience to learning how to be a good learner.

 I, our governors and wonderful staff team have a strategic vision to ensure the school continues to develop and grow to benefit all the children; embedding our Christian Core Values throughout the school and curriculum.